andraugust/andraugust.github.io/stat_thermo.md

 So the most likely macrostate has the energies split in the same proportion as the number of particles.

-How sharp is the peak?
-Fitting a Gaussian to $$\Omega$$, we find that the standard deviation width parameter is $$\sigma=U/2\sqrt{N}$$, where $$N$$ is the total number of particles and $$U$$ is the total energy.
+How sharp is the multiplicity's peak?
+Fitting a Gaussian to $$\Omega$$, we find that its width parameter is $$\sigma=U/2\sqrt{N}$$, where $$N$$ is the total number of particles and $$U$$ is the total energy.
 This is the number of macrostates the joint system most likely occupies as the two sub-systems exchange energy.
 Relative to the entire energy scale it's $$1/2\sqrt{N}$$, so for a mole of particles only about $$10^{-9}$$ percent of macrostates have a reasonable chance of occupation, making the peak effectively the _only_ macrostate we expect to observe, therefore we call it the _equilibrium_ state.

 Applying the same analysis to the ideal gas, we get the same result.
 This is because the gas's multiplicity function depends on energy in the same way, namely $$\Omega \sim U^{aN}$$, where $$a > 0$$ is a constant that doesn't qualitatively change the shape of $$\Omega$$.

 Applying the same analysis to the paramagnet gives a slightly different result.
-The magnet's multiplicity maximizes at
+The magnet's multiplicity maximizes when

 $$